The Alamo in Haunted Texas

 The Alamo has gained a reputation for its paranormal activity, with numerous reports of ghostly encounters and unexplained phenomena.
 The tales of hauntings at the Alamo date back to the weeks following the tragic events of 1836.
 Legend has it that as the Mexican forces attempted to demolish the Alamo after the siege, they witnessed the apparitions of six ghostly monks, known as ‘the six diablos,’ emerging from the walls of the Alamo chapel.
 Terrified by this supernatural sight, the Mexicans fled from the scene.

-Related Haunted Stories: Bailey House Museum
+Related Haunted Stories: Peel Mansion

 In 1894, when the Alamo served as a police headquarters and jail, prisoners reported numerous ghostly apparitions.
 One of the most famous sightings was that of a ghostly sentry who was seen walking on the roof of the police station.
 The sightings and eerie sounds were so unsettling that the prison guards refused to conduct night patrols.